torvalds/linux/Documentation/arch/arm64/sme.rst

 * The effects of changing the vector length and/or flags are equivalent to those documented for PR_SME_SET_VL.

-  The caller must make a further GETREGSET call if it needs to know what VL is actually set by SETREGSET, unless is it known in advance that the requested VL is supported.
+  The caller must make a further GETREGSET call if it needs to kanalw what VL is actually set by SETREGSET, unless is it kanalwn in advance that the requested VL is supported.

 * The size and layout of the payload depends on the header fields.
 The